St. George, Louisiana: Transportation

-There are no east–west roads that run through the entire duration of the city limits.
-However, Interstate 10, U.S. Highway 61 (a major north–south highway that links Wyoming, Minnesota, to New Orleans), and the Old Jefferson Highway (a once-major north–south highway that links Winnipeg, Canada to New Orleans) pass through the center of St. George in a north–south direction.
+There are no east–west roads that run through the entire length of the city limits.
+However, Interstate 10, U.S. Highway 61 (a major north–south highway that links Wyoming, Minnesota, to New Orleans), and the Jefferson Highway (a once-major north–south highway that links Winnipeg, Canada, to New Orleans) pass through the center of St. George in a north–south direction.
 The CDP of Old Jefferson is named for its proximity to the old Jefferson Highway.

-The Capital Area Transit System (CATS) has only a limited presence in the St. George area.
-Currently the new city has no intentions of expanding CATS' services within the new city limits.
+The Capital Area Transit System (CATS) operates public transportation in St. George.
+As of 2019 people organizing the city stated that they had no intentions of seeking expansion of CATS' services within the new city limits.

 Economy

-The economy of the St. George area is an integral part of the Baton Rouge economy, the East Baton Rouge Parish economy and the Baton Rouge MSA.
+The economy of the St. George area is an integral part of the Baton Rouge economy, the East Baton Rouge Parish economy, and the Baton Rouge MSA.